 No data platform is perfect.
 It’s common for a data integration platform to fall short of customers’ needs, especially when it comes to connectors.
 Often the customers decide to hand-code their own connectors to integrate systems that aren’t supported.

-Some data integration vendors make this difficult to do or choose to provision for it.
-In contrast, Airbyte encourages customer contributions in every form.
+Some data integration vendors disallow this or make it quite challenging.
+By contrast, Airbyte encourages customer contributions in every form.

 If an Airbyte customer sees an issue with a connector or wants to build one of their own, they don’t have to go through customer support or spend time figuring out how to modify their individual setup.
 In fact, Airbyte provides guidelines and templates for adding new connectors and making changes to existing ones.

 This allows each customer to get what they need sooner and other members of the Airbyte community can benefit from their work.

 Airbyte prioritizes community development.
 That’s powerful and has earned them a loyal following.

 Huge Variety Of Integrations

 Thanks to its open-source model and emphasis on community, Airbyte has more data connectors than most of its peers.

 There are hundreds of Airbyte connectors available today, and the number is growing quickly.
 Even somewhat obscure APIs and SaaS products are likely to have Airbyte connectors, so it doesn’t just support major names like Salesforce or Snowflake.

 Airbyte is completely free if you self-host the open-source version.